101 Ray-Tracing, Ray-Marching and Path-Tracing Projects (Paperback)

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include programming, graphics, javascript, shader, ray-tracing, plus context from read, 2026, excerpt, time.
+Themes include programming, graphics, javascript, shader, ray-tracing, plus context from 2026, promo, june, codes.

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.